Appeals court blocks ban on abortion after fetal Down syndrome diagnosis

 Batchelder, quoting a May opinion from Supreme Court Justice Clarence Thomas, added that states have a “compelling interest in preventing abortion from becoming a tool of modern-day eugenics.”

-The law aims to subject docs to up to 18 months in prison for performing abortions when they knew a pregnant woman based her decision in part on a prenatal diagnosis of Down syndrome.
+Under the law, doctors could have received up to 18 months in prison for performing abortions with the knowledge that the mother had based her decision in part on a prenatal diagnosis of Down syndrome.